Stiggy-C/incite/README.md

 ### What frameworks/libraries are being utilised by Incite?
 As of now, the following frameworks are utilised by Incite,

-* Apache Camel (Enterprise integration)
+* Apache Camel 3.11.6 (Enterprise integration)
-* Apache Incite (Compute grid/In memory database/Message grid)
+* Apache Ignite 2.13.0 (Compute grid/In memory database/Message grid)
-* Apache Spark (Data analytic & machine learning)
+* Apache Spark 2.4.8 (Data analytic & machine learning)

 ![Component diagram](./component_diagram.png)